(800) 979-2984 Monday - Friday 7am-5pm PST

 - You have no existing cover.

-- Your current cover is warped, has become water logged, or changed shape since its purchase.
+- Your current cover is warped, has become waterlogged, or changed shape since its purchase.

 - Unhappy with the way your current cover fits.